Entropic equality for worst-case work at any protocol speed

-As described in the {\em trajectories} section, these results also apply if the evolution includes unitaries that create energy coherences.
-One might think that coherences will always worsen the worst-case work or its probability.
-As a counter-example according to this trajectory model, suppose $H(\lambda_0)=0$; $\rho_0=1/3\ket{0}\bra{0}+2/3\ket{1}\bra{1}$, and $H(\lambda_f)=\delta E\ket{i}\bra{i}$.
-If the energy eigenstates stay the same throughout such that $\ket{i}=\ket{1}$ the worst-case work is $\delta E$ and it has probability $2/3$ (even if the shift is done quickly).
-If instead the Hamiltonian eigenstates change such that $\ket{0}\rightarrow \ket{+}$, and $\ket{1}\rightarrow \ket{i}= \ket{-}$ then the worst-case work is still $\delta E$ corresponding to outcome $\ket{-}$ of the final energy measurement.
-However the probability of this can be as low as 1/2 (if $H$ is changed suddenly $p(\ket{-})=Tr(\rho_0 \ket{-}\bra{-})=1/2$).
-This shows that the probability of the worst case can actually be improved (lowered) by coherence due to suddenly changing then Hamiltonian, though at the cost of randomising the work distribution.
+As described in the {\em trajectories} section, these results also apply if the evolution includes unitaries that create energy coherences, including sudden changes of the energy eigenbasis such that a state that was orginally an energy eigenstate is now classified as a superposition of energy eigenstates.
+Such coherences are normally viewed as associated with entropy production and extra work costs.
+We note an interesting counter-example.
+Working within this trajectory model, suppose $H(\lambda_0)=0$; $\rho_0=1/3\ket{0}\bra{0}+2/3\ket{1}\bra{1}$, and $H(\lambda_f)=\delta E\ket{i_f}\bra{i_f}$.
+If the energy eigenstates stay the same throughout such that $\ket{i_f}=\ket{1}$, the worst-case work is $\delta E$, and it has probability $2/3$ (even if the shift is done quickly).
+If instead the Hamiltonian eigenstates change such that $\ket{0}\rightarrow \ket{+}$, and $\ket{1}\rightarrow \ket{i_f}= \ket{-}$ then the worst-case work is still $\delta E$, corresponding to outcome $\ket{-}$ of the final energy measurement.
+However the probability of this can be as low as 1/2 (if $H$ is changed suddenly $p(\ket{-})=\tr(\rho_0 \ket{-}\bra{-})=1/2$).
+This shows that the probability of the worst case can actually be improved (lowered) by coherence due to a sudden change of the Hamiltonian.
+This improvement comes at the cost of randomising the work distribution.

-In the Methods we go further and consider a smaller subset of trajectories, cutting away also trajectories that start in a likely initial state but nevertheless have low probability.
-We describe the continuous time limit, and the electron box scenario in detail.
+The derivation of the main result relies very little on the specifics of the trajectory model.
+It would e.g. also go through with the quantum-jump type model in~\cite{HekkingP13, inprep}.
+That model uses no intermediate projective measurements on the system but rather on the heat bath, as is natural in quantum optics.

-{\bf Summary and outlook---}We showed that in any protocol with a time-varying Hamiltonian and thermalizations, the worst-case work takes the form of ``penalty - optimum".
-The model we used could be generalised in various ways, including non-Markovian baths and baths that decohere in other bases than the energy basis.
+{\bf {\em Summary and outlook}---}We showed that in any protocol with a time-varying Hamiltonian and thermalizations, the worst-case work takes the form of ``penalty - optimum".
+The model we used could be generalized in various ways, including non-Markovian baths and baths that decohere in other bases than the energy basis.
 It is also important to find more bounds for the penalty term in terms of controllable parameters.
+Finally we note that the results of~\cite{Perry15} suggest that the bounds obtained here also apply to what is known as thermal operations in the context of resource theories---another interesting question.